German economy in crisis: What can the next government do? – DW – 01/28/2025

 That will put even more pressure on the next government to take steps to make Germany once again attractive as a place to base a business.
 The CDU/CSU has promised to slash corporate taxes to a maximum of 25% as well as significantly reducing energy costs.
 The SPD has proposed investment premiums, adding that the restoration and modernization of rural infrastructure is urgently needed.
 That will all be very expensive, and that's the catch.

-The so-called "debt brake" that is anchored in Germany's Basic Law says the state cannot spend more cash than it takes in.
+The so-called debt brake anchored in Germany's Basic Law says the state cannot spend more cash than it takes in.
 The next government will have to do some creative thinking to figure out how to deal with that fact.
 Getting rid of the debt brake is a non-starter.
 A reform allowing loans for financial investments to bolster Germany as a place to do business is more likely.